Skip to main content

 What is The Falls Initiative?

-The Falls Initiative is an effort to create a place of healing at Owámniyomni, St. Anthony Falls, on property adjacent to the Upper Lock.
+The Falls Initiative is an effort to create a place of healing, restoration, connection, and education at Owámniyomni (St. Anthony Falls), on 5-acres of property adjacent to the Upper Lock.
 The lock closed to commercial navigation in 2015 and is owned by the U.S. Army Corps of Engineers.

-Friends of the Falls is a non-profit organization that has been working since 2016 to protect the property from further privatization, find ways to transfer the land to local control, and to develop a Native-centered community engagement process.
+Owámniyomni Okhódayapi (formerly Friends of the Falls) is a non-profit organization that has been working since 2016 to protect the property from further privatization, find ways to transfer the land to local control, and to develop a Native-centered community engagement process.

 What is the project timeline?

 Coalition building and community engagement began years ago, in 2016.
-In 2023, we anticipate the property will be conveyed, or transferred, from the U.S. Army Corps of Engineers to the City of Minneapolis or its designee.
-Small scale changes may occur on-site in the next 2-3 years (2024-2025), but significant site transformation will not take place for at least five years (2028+).
+In 2025, we anticipate the property will be conveyed, or transferred, from the U.S. Army Corps of Engineers to the City of Minneapolis or its designee.
+Programming will take place on-site 2024-2026.
+Significant site transformation will not occur until 2027.

 Who will own it?

-Property adjacent to the lock – about 3 acres – will be conveyed, or transferred, from the U.S. Army Corps of Engineers to the City of Minneapolis or its designee.
-If the City takes ownership, it would serve as a short-term owner.
+Property adjacent to the lock – about 5 acres – will be conveyed, or transferred, from the U.S. Army Corps of Engineers to the City of Minneapolis or its designee.

 What are the four Dakota Tribal Nations in Mní Sóta?